ikarigeorge/blog-hugo/site/content/posts/running-an-angular-project-in-aws-cloud9.md

    * Source: Anywhere (Warning: this makes your app public to the world, for local dev you can choose "My IP", but beware normally your internet provider will change this IP regularly and you need to repeat this step again)
 5. Click Save

-Next, instead of just running `ng serve` to start the angular app, run or add to package.json the following command:ng
+Next, instead of just running `ng serve` to start the angular app, run or add to package.json the following command:

 ```
 ng serve --host 0.0.0.0 --disableHostCheck